 Not only that but, painkillers only reduce symptoms, while CBD is a natural anti-inflammatory that treats the underlying inflammation, not just treating symptoms.

-CBD is great in treating:
+CBD is great in reducing and/or preventing:

 - Antibiotic-resistant infections